FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 //...
 ```

-Then, the code checks the authorization header.
+Then, the code checks the `Authorization` header.
 This ensures that only FusionAuth calls this webhook.
 For production, you would definitely want to use TLS as well.

 ```php
 //...